Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 The bioinformatics project's source code is organized as follows:

 1. **Root Folder:**
-    * `main.py`: This file serves as the entry point for executing the training process.
+    * `train.py`: This file serves as the entry point for executing the training process.
     * `configuration.py`: Contains general setup variables that can be modified to adjust the origin data location, neural network training parameters, and other relevant parameters.
+    * `study_data.py` File used to plot our data in the report it contains, cells that can be run providing the correct path to the data, to generate the images.
 2. **`./src` Folder:**
     The `./src` folder houses various modules that contribute to different aspects of the project.
     * `features.py`: This module contains functions useful for generating the feature datasets.